w3c/wpsig/spc-psd2.md

 EMVCo, and other partners to achieve a number of benefits through SPC:

 * **Authentication Streamlined for Payment**.
 We expect SPC to build on the FIDO authentication experience in several ways, by further accelerating authentication (compared to one-time passcodes), requiring fewer user gestures, offering a predictable user experience across sites, and avoiding redirects.
-* **Scalable and Ubiquitous**.
-SPC supports streamlined authentication across multiple merchant sites following a single enrollment.
+* **Scalable and Ubiquitous**. <a name="scale"></a> SPC supports streamlined authentication across multiple merchant sites following a single enrollment.
 * **Simpler and more Secure Front-end Deployment**.
 The browser (or secure hardware) manages the display of the payment confirmation experience, removing the need for other parties (e.g., issuing banks or payment apps) to do so.
 In addition, enabling payment service providers or others to authenticate the user can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.
 Reducing the need for redirects should also simplify solutions.
 * **Designed to Meet Regulatory Requirements**.
 The standardized payment confirmation user experience is designed to help entities fulfill regulatory requirements (e.g., strong customer authentication and dynamic linking under PSD2) and other customer authentication use cases.

-In this document we focus on the last point: how to use SPC to full PDS2 requirements.
+In this document we focus on the last point: how to use SPC to fulfill PDS2 requirements.

 ## Unique SPC Features